afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/COMMUNICATION_SYSTEM_README.md

 # Real-Time Communication System Implementation

-This document outlines the complete implementation of the real-time communication system for the DepLLC CRM using Socket.io and WebRTC foundation.
+This document outlines the complete implementation of the real-time communication system for the Digi Era Pro CRM using Socket.io and WebRTC foundation.

 ## 🚀 Overview